rosewareorg/rosehost/README.md

 - https

 ### Setup:
-Pre-build make sure the directory "www" in the "src" directory and that all resources using a "include_[...]!()" macro is already present.
+Pre-build make sure the directory "www" is in the "src" directory and that all resources using a "include_[...]!()" macro is already present.

 Post-build make sure the "www" directory is in the same directory as the executable.